-Nothing compares to this one.
+Nothing compares to this one in taste and texture.

-The snickerdoodles are by far the best ever cinnamon fall sugar cookie ever!
+The Snickerdoodles are by far the best ever cinnamon fall sugar cookie ever!

-If you bake these until set they stay soft inside, crunchy outside, baking longer makes them more like sugar cookies.
+If you bake these until set they stay soft inside, and crunchy outside, baking longer makes them more like sugar cookies.

-Either way, they taste great.
+Either way, they taste great but everyone is different in preference.

-I start with 1/2 cup sugar, 1 tablespoon of cinnamon, (added to a ziplock bag or place on a paper plate) and stir or shake to blend it evenly.
+• 1 tablespoon of cinnamon, (added to a ziplock bag or place on a paper plate) and stir or shake to blend it evenly.

 Rolling in the Sugar

-Roll the dough into 1 inch balls then evenly cover the cookie balls.
+Roll the dough into 1-inch balls then evenly cover the cookie balls.

 Place on either a parchment-lined cookie sheet or lightly oil sprayed.